-There is a vast difference between blocking and locking of a smart phone or mobile device and it’s important not to confuse the two.
+There is a vast difference between blocking and locking a smartphone or mobile device and it’s important not to confuse the two.

-A locked phone is when a phone will only function on a particular mobile network and is in effect locked to that network.
+A locked phone is when a phone will only function on a particular mobile network and is, in effect, locked to that network.
 This usually occurs when you take out a contract with a network provider on a brand-new phone so that they can subsidise the cost of the phone into your monthly payments and encourage you to stay with that network provider.
-It is however, possible to unlock a phone if you do want to change network providers and it isn’t illegal to do.
-You will often find unlocked phones available for purchase on second hand websites such as ebay or Gumtree.
+It is however, possible to unlock a phone if you do want to change network providers and it isn’t illegal to do so.
+You will often find unlocked phones available for purchase on second-hand websites such as eBay or Gumtree.

 A blocked phone, often referred to as a ‘blacklisted’ phone is an entirely different matter.
 This is when a phone has been compromised (stolen or lost) and has had a block put in place, usually by the rightful owner’s network operator.
 When a block is put in place, it is put on the phone’s IMEI (the number to individually identify each phone).
 This means that when someone inserts a SIM card in the phone and attempts to use it, the phone will not be able to join a network and therefore won’t work.
 It’s also useful to point out that countries such as the UK operate cross-network blocking which means a blocked / blacklisted phone will not operate on any network in that country!